abdiesu04/voicelink/replit.md

 # Voztra - Real-Time Voice Translation App

 ## Overview
-Voztra is a real-time voice translation application designed to eliminate language barriers.
-It enables two users to converse in different languages with instant, high-quality translation using Azure Speech and Translation services.
-The application leverages WebSocket connections for low-latency communication, providing a natural and seamless cross-lingual interaction experience.
-It supports 97+ languages, translating voice with preserved tone, emotion, and gender.
+Voztra is a real-time voice translation application enabling seamless, instant, and high-quality voice translation between two users speaking different languages.
+It supports over 97 languages, preserving tone, emotion, and gender through advanced voice synthesis.
+The application aims to eliminate language barriers in real-time conversations, leveraging WebSockets for low-latency communication.

 ## User Preferences
 I prefer clear and concise explanations.
 I want an iterative development approach, where I can review changes frequently.
 Please ask for my approval before implementing any major architectural changes or adding new external dependencies.
 When making code changes, ensure they align with the existing code style and design patterns.